Biden receives 2nd booster, presses Congress on virus funds

 —

-AP writers Darlene Superville in Washington and Laura Ungar in Louisville contributed.
+AP writers Darlene Superville and Alan Fram in Washington and Laura Ungar in Louisville contributed.